Skip to content

 As soon as you wake up, start doing something productive.
 Once you get your daily dose of productivity, you will not want to get rid of that feeling throughout the day.
 This will improve your approach to challenges and the way you deal with difficulties along the way.

-Now, you might be thinking what kind of productive thing could I do first thing in the morning?
-This could easily be a morning jog or making yourself breakfast to get yourself energized and feeling accomplished.
+Now, you might be thinking what kind of productive thing I could do first thing in the morning?
+This could easily be a morning jog or making yourself breakfast to get yourself energised and feeling accomplished.

 In an article called ‘Top of Mind: 7 Way to Boost Self-Motivation’, Ekaterina Lyapustina, founder and CEO of JetNest starts her day like this: